gwarmstrong/mohawk/README.md

     [ ] unit test building the ftp link database

 [ ] include class level in data generation: (e.g., classes assigned by read, by experiment)

+[ ] provide functionality for refreshing databases

+[ ] have setup_genome_downloads.py run on install -> also make more elegant